BasicWolf/zblog/src/content/articles/2024-09-29-testified-documentation/testified-documentation.rst

      </testsuite>
    </testsuites>

-Now imagine that for every paragraph in documentation file, we could include a directive that checks whether certain test cases successfully passed.
+Now imagine that for every paragraph in documentation file, we include a directive that checks whether certain test cases passed successfully.
+The results are invisible for the end user, it's intended for developers and copywriters: if any of the required tests fails, documentation won't build.

+It's nothing new though:
-What if we also use artifacts produced by test automation in documentation?
+some products already utilize testifying artifacts produced by test automation in documentation.
-For example, tests could make screenshots on certain steps, and the documentation embeds them as example images.
+For example, visual tests make screenshots, and the documentation embeds them as example images.

 I quickly assembled a small PoC for `Sphinx <https://www.sphinx-doc.org/en/master/>`_
 - a tool widely used to write manuals for Python libraries and programs.